-Perhaps the most important idea for counsel and experts to remember is that, while an expert is not an advocate for the case, they are part of the process of advancing the case, so need to be thought of as contributing to advocacy.
+Perhaps the most important idea for counsel and experts to remember is that, while an expert is not an advocate for the case, he or she is part of the process of advancing the case, so needs to be thought of as contributing to advocacy.

 There follows a consideration of expert reports.
 While every expert will have their own style, there are some general principles that should be borne in mind when working on expert reports, with variations when dealing with reply reports.
 The concept of a joint document (whether it is described as being a joint report, memorandum or statement) is becoming more common, so the approach to them is discussed, with suggestions on the form of joint statements.

 Moving on to the final hearing, experts have multiple roles, culminating in their oral evidence.
 This provides many opportunities for the expert to affect the case, positively or negatively, and is often the real test of that initial decision regarding the choice of expert.
 Another chapter deals with the cross-examination of experts, so here this topic is limited to some thoughts from the expert’s perspective.

 Other chapters emphasise the importance of identifying and clarifying the case theory, linking the facts and law to the desired outcome.
 Part of that case theory will involve areas that require expert evidence, which falls into several types (that are not necessarily mutually exclusive): identifying facts, interpreting facts and giving opinions.

 It is normally assumed that experts are there only to give opinion evidence – that was the origin of all expert evidence – based on a matrix of assumed facts.
 But that presupposes that the facts on which the opinion is to be based are readily accessible and (ideally) already established.
 The real world is rarely so straightforward, however, so the first role of the expert may be to identify the facts on which his or her opinion is going to be based, through research of the documentary evidence or discussion with the client in collaboration with counsel, and using publicly available information.